 ArtsMemphis offers five $5,000 ArtsAccelerator Grants annually to visual artists living and working in Shelby County.
 The ArtsAccelerator Grants are incentive grants for visual artists who are at a critical juncture in their careers and are intended to deepen and expand artistic work to advance the grant recipient’s artistic accomplishments.
-The ArtsAccelerator Program supports artists working in any media, including painting, sculpture, drawing, photography, installation art, performance art, video art, or social practice (as defined below in the Glossary).
+The ArtsAccelerator Program supports artists working in any media, including painting, sculpture, drawing, photography, installation art, performance art, video art, or social practice.

 The ArtsAccelerator Program enables ArtsMemphis to demonstrate the value of visual artists’ work to our region by supporting working artists in their artistic practice.
 We believe this program contributes to the vitality of our artistic community and helps Memphis attract and retain a vibrant creative class.

 Allison Glenn is a New Orleans-based curator and writer, who is currently the Manager of Publications and Curatorial Associate for Prospect 4: The Lotus in Spite of the Swamp.
 Her writing has been featured in exhibition publications for the Los Angeles County Museum of Art, Prospect New Orleans Triennial, The California African American Museum, and The Studio Museum in Harlem, and she has contributed to ART21 Magazine, Hyperallergic, Pelican Bomb, and Newcity.
 She has held positions at the University of Chicago, Monique Meloche Gallery, Dorchester Projects, School of the Art Institute of Chicago, and the Hammer Museum.

 Born in Chicago, bred in Los Angeles and living in New York City in the 70’s with a year of foreign study in Tokyo, Japan, Senga Nengudi has been a resident of Colorado Springs since 1989.